signalingsystemslab/mRNA-nuclear-export/README.md

 ## Step 2
 DEG requires merged counts
-PCA DEGs and individual counts files
+PCA DEGs on merged counts
-Create Datasets requires merged_counts i.e. after QC Script to prepare dataset from raw count of step 1 is `Data > Create Datasets.R`.
+Create Datasets requires merged_counts
+Script to prepare dataset from raw count of step 1 is `Data > Create Datasets.R`.
 This will create R objects, with normalised counted using edgeR in the `Data` folder.